101 NYC Engagement Photo Locations

 44. Restoration Hardware

 A giant Restoration Hardware store was built in the middle of the Meatpacking District.
-It is a good alternative to secretly pretend like you own the furniture for a private engagement shoot.
+It is an excellent alternative to secretly pretend to own the furniture for a private engagement shoot.
 There is also a cute restaurant and cafe in this building as well!

 45. The Edge Hudson Yards